2024 First Look Project

 After winning the 2019 Screenwriting season and getting wide circulation to industry execs, Helen signed with UTA.
 A unanimous choice for both the Screenwriting Competition and genre-specific First Look Project, Script Pipeline execs called Visitation "a haunting depiction of this time and place," "a refreshing, grounded twist on the genre," and "one of the most impactful scripts we've ever read from a new, rising screenwriter."

-Tripper Clancy Sold Specs to Fox, Wrote for Multiple Series
+Tripper Clancy Sells Multiple Specs to Studios, Joins Netflix Series

-Contest winner Tripper Clancy signed with a Script Pipeline partner in 2011 before selling several specs to studios.
+Contest winner Tripper Clancy signed with a Script Pipeline partner in 2010 before selling several specs.

-He's the co-creator, writer, and co-producer as well of the series Die Hart, starring Kevin Hart, Nathalie Emmanuel (Game of Thrones), and John Travolta.
+He's the co-creator, writer, and co-producer of the Quibi series Die Hart, starring Kevin Hart, Nathalie Emmanuel (Game of Thrones), and John Travolta, which debuted in 2020.

 One of the Biggest Spec Sales in History from Script Pipeline Winner